Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ```

+The id of the application could be retrieved by using the command `rbw applications`.

 ### Creating and removing applications
 ---

-To create a new application that will be automatically available, use the command `rbw create application`.
+To create a new application that will be automatically **deployed**, use the command `rbw create application`.

 ```bash